 If you get a balance transfer card, there’s a deadline to transfer your debt.
 Usually, it’s within three months.
 If you miss that deadline, the 0% APR deal is off.
 Then what do you have?
 Another high-interest credit card in your wallet.
 So, get your paperwork in order and don’t dawdle.

 Mistake 4: Forgetting About the Last Payment on Old Cards

-If this happens, your new balance (late fees included) may exceed your balance transfer credit card limit.
-This means you’ll have to slim the debt down before attempting another transfer, and you’ll be in even greater risk of committing mistake #3: missing the transfer deadline.
+And that could mean your new balance (late fees included) could exceed your balance transfer credit card limit.
+So, you’ll need to ratchet down the debt before attempting another transfer and that might lead to missing the transfer deadline (Mistake 3).

-Even if you manage to transfer the debt without exceeding your limit, missing payments will cost you money and is one of the surest ways to send your credit score in a downward spiral.
+Even if you transfer the debt without exceeding your limit, missing payments will still cost you money.
+And it will send your credit score downward.

 Mistake 5: Not Realizing There Is Still a Minimum Payment

 Don’t forget your fundamentals.
 Balance transfer cards are not a vacation from debt.
 They are a potential lifeline.
 But you must make the minimum payment (preferably more than that, of course).

 Balance transfer cards generally require a minimum payment of 1% or 2% of the balance.
 Miss a payment?
 The promotional offer probably gets pulled off the table.
 Remember, once that deal goes away, the average interest rate is 19.33%, a place you don’t want to be.